haojieji/FineMon/README.md

 # FineMon
-### Introduction：
+#### Introduction：

+FineMon is an fine-grained multi-metric data monitoring scheme with adaptive frequencies, and this work was carried out in response to **Huawei**'s needs.
+FineMon has accepted by SIGMOD 2024.
 This is a description of our monitoring scheme-FineMon.

 What FineMon can do？